YINI-lang/YINI-spec/YINI-Specification.md

     **Note:** Invalid: file contains only a comment and lacks both `/END` and title section.

 ### 12.3.
 Lenient vs. Strict Modes _(Optional Feature)_
-Non-strict mode (lenient mode) is the default and recommended mode of operation.
+Non-strict mode (lenient mode) is the default mode of operation.
 Parsers should operate in this mode by default unless explicitly configured otherwise to operate in fully strict mode.

 Some YINI parsers may support multiple **validation modes**: